martinchapman/blog/_posts/2025-09-01-well-designed-lego.md

 tag: lego
 ---

-The [Triwizard Tournament: The Black Lake (76420)](https://brickset.com/sets/76420-1/Triwizard-Tournament-The-Black-Lake) (Harry Potter theme) represents Lego models at their best, in my opinion, because of the following five features:
+The [Triwizard Tournament: The Black Lake (76420)](https://brickset.com/sets/76420-1/Triwizard-Tournament-The-Black-Lake) (Harry Potter theme) contains five features that typify a well-designed Lego set:

 1\. *Miniature world*.
-The set represents a miniature world.
-This creates a level of immersion[^1].
+The set represents a miniature world, creating a level of immersion not found in other types of sets (e.g. [sculptures](https://brickset.com/sets/tag-Sculptures))[^1].
-Other types of sets, such as [sculptures](https://brickset.com/sets/tag-Sculptures), do not offer the same level of immersion.

-[^1]: immersive miniature worlds can also be found in [other models](https://www.miniatur-wunderland.de/) and [forms of art](https://www.instagram.com/p/B_WlRJBH3Fl).
+[^1]: immersive miniature worlds can also be found in [other types of models](https://www.miniatur-wunderland.de/) and [forms of art](https://www.instagram.com/p/B_WlRJBH3Fl).

 <!-- https://www.nicepng.com/maxp/u2q8i1r5o0o0a9o0/ -->
 {%